 Consumer Focus Scotland (formerly The Scottish Consumer Council) has been actively campaigning for a food hygiene information scheme, and has been fully engaged in the development of the scheme in Scotland.
 Its research clearly shows people want to know how hygienic their local takeaway or restaurant is.

 Consumer Focus Scotland believe that this scheme will help drive up hygiene standards, people will be able to make informed choices and therefore be able to eat out in confidence.
 The scheme will also benefit consumers by ensuring that a very high proportion of businesses continue to comply with the law.

 How many food businesses are taking part?

-Currently, more than 30,000 establishments are taking part in the scheme in Scotland.
+Currently, about 38,000 establishments are taking part in the scheme in Scotland.
 Food outlets have been asked to display certificates prominently on the door or window of their premises, showing how well they did in their last hygiene inspection.
 These numbers are set to increase as more local authorities start up their schemes.

 Why has it been launched?

 The Scottish Consumer Attitudes to Food Survey 2005 showed that many people were concerned about hygiene in food outlets.
 Discussions with stakeholders and local authorities and the consultation responses prompted the Agency to start developing Scores on the Doors schemes to meet local needs across the UK.

 For more information about the scheme please contact Pauline Wilkinson: